Klaatu barada nikto

 "Klaatu barada nikto" is a phrase that originated in the 1951 science fiction film The Day the Earth Stood Still.
 The humanoid alien protagonist of the film, Klaatu (Michael Rennie), instructs Helen Benson (Patricia Neal) that if any harm befalls him, she must say the phrase to the robot Gort (Lockard Martin).
-In response, Gort does not do anything hostile but instead retrieves Klaatu's corpse and resurrects him.

 The Robot Hall of Fame describes the phrase as "one of the most famous commands in science fiction" and Frederick S. Clarke of Cinefantastique called it "the most famous phrase ever spoken by an extraterrestrial."

 Usage in the film

 Edmund H. North, who wrote The Day the Earth Stood Still, also created the alien language used in the film, including the phrase "Klaatu barada nikto".
 The official spelling of the phrase comes directly from the script.

 The phrase was never translated in the film and neither Edmund North nor 20th Century Fox ever released an official translation.